johnperry-math/AoC2025/README.md

 With Ada:
 * Encountered a bug in `case` expressions and the `'Reduce` attribute.
   I need to investigate this further and report a bug.

+With HAC:
+* The inability to create an array with a length not known at compile time makes things much more difficult than Ada.
+  Likewise the lack of generics.